 After brunch, it was beach time!

 Understand when I tell you the beach in Varadero is one of the best beaches I have ever been to — and I’ve been to a lot of beaches.
 If not the best it is easily in the top 3.
-The water is so unbelievably clear (for a long distance), it is very calm, and also quite shallow.
+The water is so unbelievably clear (for a long distance), and it is very clean and calm.
 The only thing that would have made our time at the beach better would have been having more time in it.

 Look how far we are from the shore and you can still see our legs and feet through the water!
 If you love a good beach, definitely make plans to go to Varadero, you won’t regret it.

-A lot of Havana was shut down early in the morning for a rally/march at la plaza de la revolucion celebrating 58 years since the revolution.
-This basically ruined our plans for our day trip to Viñales so instead we explored Havana more.
-We went down to revolution plaza and on recommendation from some AfroCubans we met in the area, made our way to Callejon de Hamel.
+A lot of Havana was shut down early in the morning for a rally/march at la Plaza de la Revolucion celebrating 58 years since the revolution.
+This basically ruined our plans for our day trip to Viñales so instead, we explored Havana more.
+We went down to revolution plaza and on a recommendation from some AfroCubans we met in the area, made our way to Callejon de Hamel.

 Some Afro-Cuban women were in some traditional outfits playing music and sharing a dance with tourists.
 It’s really a magical area that’s a complete nod to African religion (Santería), art, and culture upon Cuban culture–a definite must see.

 After exploring Callejon de Hamel we decided to walk to Chinatown to try out a Cuban-Asian fusion restaurant called La Flor de Loto, which was about 15 minutes away.
 This is another restaurant that is local friendly and apparently popular as there seemed to be a 1.5-hour wait no matter what time you came.
 There was a healthy crowd waiting outside the restaurant at all times in addition to the people actually sitting in the waiting area.
 We killed that time around the block people watching and playing heads up on a street corner.